mlewis7127/qldbguide/content/docs/introduction/what-is-qldb.md

 > every application data change and maintains a complete and verifiable history of changes
 > over time

-All of these important features are expanded on in [key concepts](../key-concepts/), but as a quick summary:
+These important features are summarised as follows:

 * **Fully Managed** - QLDB is a fully serverless offering that automatically scales to meet demand
 * **Ledger Database** - QLDB is a new class of database built around a centralised ledger